 Since opening to the public in 1998 as a museum, staff and visitors have regularly experienced strange goings-on throughout its rooms and corridors.
-People have witnessed the full apparition of a man dressed in uniform, down the main corridor.
-Two other apparitions have also been witnessed in this area, and members of staff have reported feeling a menacing energy in the area, with reports of several people fainting as a result.
+People have witnessed the full apparition of a man dressed in uniform down the main corridor.
+Two other apparitions have also been seen in this area, and staff members have reported feeling menacing energy in the area, with reports of several people fainting as a result.

-In room 9 – the telecommunications area, people often witness the apparition of an attractive young woman, seemingly working at her desk.
-Several tour groups have also made contact with an male spirit here, who is often aggressive nature.
-The old phones in this area have also been known to ring on their own, which is strange to say the least given the phones are disconnected completely.
+In room 9, the telecommunications area, people often witness the apparition of an attractive young woman, seemingly working at her desk.
+Several tour groups have also contacted a male spirit here, which is often aggressive in nature.
+The old phones in this area have also been known to ring on their own, which is strange, to say the least, given the phones are disconnected completely.

 The theatre is believed to be the most paranormally active area in the bunker.
-People have reported being touched and pushed by unseen hands.
-Moans and bangs are also frequently heard.
-The sudden feeling of illness often overwhelms people here too, with one person so highly affected that an ambulance had to be called.
+People have reported being touched and pushed by unseen hands, and moans and bangs are frequently heard.
+A sudden sickness often overwhelms people, too, with one person so highly affected that an ambulance was called.

 Hack Green Nuclear Bunker started as a decoy site during the Second World War to trick any German Luftwaffe bombers looking for the vital railway junction at Crewe.
 In 1941 it became RAF Hack Green, and its purpose was to provide air traffic control to military aircraft crossing the nearby airspace.

 During the early years of the Cold War, the site was modernised as part of the ROTOR project – a vast, elaborate air defence system designed to counter any threat posed by Soviet bombers.
 During this modernisation, the construction of a semi-sunk bunker also took place.